Marine Sciences

 MAR 401 Marine Ecology 4 Credits

 The purpose of this course is to introduce students to fundamental principles in ecology, as it relates to marine systems.
 Topics include the marine environment and its influence on the organisms living there; biodiversity and speciation; factors regulating population dynamics in marine systems; larval and fisheries ecology; species interactions such as predation, competition, and symbiosis; factors regulating productivity and energy flow in marine systems; and marine conservation.
 Hands-on laboratory exercises will provide students with the opportunity to design and conduct experiments related to marine ecology, and to collect, analyze, and interpret data from those experiments.
 Ecosystem modeling will also be introduced.
 Three hours of lecture and one three-hour lab per week.
-Weekend field trips may be introduced.
-Prerequisite(s): BIO 272, BIO 272L.
+Weekend field trips may be required.

 MAR 401L Marine Ecology Lab 0 Credits